mattdh666/rpi-led-matrix-panel/README.md

 Raspberry Pi Library for Controlling an RGB LED Matrix
 ------------------------------------------------------

 This library enables drawing shapes and writing text on an RGB LED Matrix using Raspberry Pi GPIO.

-I developed this library using a 32x32 RGB LED Matrix purchased from the excellent Adafruit. http://www.adafruit.com/products/607
+I developed it using a Raspberry Pi Model B running Debian GNU/Linux 7.0 (wheezy) and a 32x32 RGB LED Matrix purchased from the excellent Adafruit. http://www.adafruit.com/products/607